tock/tock/doc/courses/sosp/application.md

 #### Light

-`tock::sensors::AmbientLightSensor` is used to measure ambient light conditions in [lux](https://en.wikipedia.org/wiki/Lux).
+The interface in `ambient_light.h` is used to measure ambient light conditions in [lux](https://en.wikipedia.org/wiki/Lux).
 Specifically, it uses the sensor [ISL29035](https://www.intersil.com/en/products/optoelectronics/ambient-light-sensors/light-to-digital-sensors/ISL29035.html).
-It has the function:
+It contains the function:

-         pub fn read(&mut self) -> Reading

-   Where a Reading in this case is implemented as the type `AmbientLight`, which is capable of being cast into an `i32` or printed in a message.
+    int ambient_light_read_intensity(void);

 #### Temperature

-`tock::sensors::TemperatureSensor` is used to measure ambient temperature in degrees Celsius.
+The interface in `temperature.h` is used to measure ambient temperature in degrees Celsius.
 It uses the [SI7021](https://www.silabs.com/products/sensors/humidity-sensors/Pages/si7013-20-21.aspx) sensor.
-It has the function:
+It contains the function:

-         pub fn read(&mut self) -> Reading

-   Where a Reading in this case is implemented as the type `Temperature`, which is capable of being cast into an `i32` or printed in a message.
+    int temperature_read_sync(int* temperature);

+Note that the temperature reading is written to the location passed as an argument, and the function returns nonzero in the case of an error.

 #### Humidity

-`tock::sensors::HumiditySensor` is used to measure the ambient [relative humidity](https://en.wikipedia.org/wiki/Relative_humidity) in percent.
-It has the function:
+The interface in `humidity.h` is used to measure the ambient [relative humidity](https://en.wikipedia.org/wiki/Relative_humidity) in percent.
+It contains the function:

-         pub fn read(&mut self) -> Reading

-   Where a Reading in this case is implemented as the type `Humdity`, which is capable of being cast into an `i32` or printed in a message.
+    int humidity_read_sync (unsigned* humi);

+Again, this function returns non-zero in the case of an error.

 #### Nindedof

-`tock::sensors::Ninedof` is used to read acceleration or magnetic field strength from the [FXOS8700CQ](http://www.nxp.com/products/sensors/6-axis-sensors/digital-sensor-3d-accelerometer-2g-4g-8g-plus-3d-magnetometer:FXOS8700CQ).
+The interface in `ninedof.h` is used to read acceleration or magnetic field strength from the [FXOS8700CQ](http://www.nxp.com/products/sensors/6-axis-sensors/digital-sensor-3d-accelerometer-2g-4g-8g-plus-3d-magnetometer:FXOS8700CQ).
-Note that Hail's hardware implementation of the Ninedof does not include the traditional rotational sensor.
-It has the functions:
+(Note that Hail's hardware implementation of the Ninedof does not include the traditional rotational sensor.)
+It contains these functions:

-         pub unsafe fn new() -> Ninedof

-   Which creates a new Ninedof struct on which the following functions may be called.
-Note that this function is `unsafe` and must be called within an unsafe block.

-         pub fn read_acceleration(&mut self) -> NinedofReading
+    int ninedof_read_acceleration_sync(int* x, int* y, int* z);

-   Which reads acceleration in [g's](https://en.wikipedia.org/wiki/G-force) in the x, y, and z orientations.
+The above reads acceleration in [g's](https://en.wikipedia.org/wiki/G-force) in the x, y, and z orientations.

-         pub fn read_magnetometer(&mut self) -> NinedofReading
+    int ninedof_read_magenetometer_sync(int* x, int* y, int* z);

-   Which reads magnetic field strength in [microTeslas](https://en.wikipedia.org/wiki/Tesla_(unit)) in the x, y, and z orientations.
+The above reads magnetic field strength in [microTeslas](https://en.wikipedia.org/wiki/Tesla_(unit)) in the x, y, and z orientations.

-It also has the NinedofReading struct:

-         pub struct NinedofReading {
-            pub x: i32,
-            pub y: i32,
-            pub z: i32
-         }

-   Which has `fmt:Display` implemented for it and thus can be directly printed.

 ### Read sensors in a Tock application

-Using the tock-rust-template, write an application that reads all of the sensors on Hail and reports their readings over serial.
+Using the example program you're working on, write an application that reads all of the sensors on your development board and reports their readings over the serial port.
 As a bonus, experiment with turning on/or off an LED when readings are above or below a certain threshold.

+***remainder of user-application tutorial still to be translated to C***

 #### LED